blawson69/SimpleRoofControl/README.md

 ```!ShowHideRoof```

-By default, this will toggle the Advanced Fog of War and Dynamic Lighting for the current page on or off.
-If you want to specify whether to have Advanced Fog of War and Dynamic Lighting on or off, you can send a second parameter.
-There are three, all case insensitive, which are pretty self-explanatory. `ON` turns on (or leaves on) the Advanced Fog of War and Dynamic Lighting, `OFF` turns or leaves them off, and the default `TOGGLE` flips them on if they're off and vice versa.
+By default, this command will only toggle the roof visibility.
+If you want to control whether to have Advanced Fog of War and Dynamic Lighting on or off, you can send a second parameter.
+There are three, all case insensitive, which are pretty self-explanatory. `ON` turns on (or leaves on) the Advanced Fog of War and Dynamic Lighting, `OFF` turns or leaves them off, and `TOGGLE` flips them on if they're off and vice versa.

 ```
 !ShowHideRoof ON